Finite quotients of 3-manifold groups: Properties of the fundamental group of closed -manifolds

 We note that the determinant is preserved under extension of the field of scalars.
-Thus we may assume $\kappa$ is a splitting field for $Q$, and that $\kappa$ is a residue field at some prime of a number field $K$ which is also a splitting field for $Q$.
+Thus we may assume $\kappa$ is a splitting field for $Q$, and that $\kappa$ is a residue field at some prime $\wp$ of a number field $K$ which is a splitting field for all subgroups and quotients of $Q$.
 Further, since the composition series of a self-dual representation contains all non-self-dual irreducibles in equal multiplicity with their duals, it suffices to prove the theorem for irreducible self-dual representations.